Wham! in China: Foreign Skies: Post-production

 The film created by Strathford Hamilton and Andy Morahan was shot over two weeks, was then edited over summer and autumn 1985 in London.
 Anderson called his one-hour and 18 minute film If You Were There.
-Michael, however, was unimpressed with Anderson's edit which contains only four songs of the tour, only one of which is a full performance, and thought the film "scornful" of Wham!.
-Anderson was dismissed in October 1985 by Wham!'s management, the editing team quit, and the film was entirely re-edited, renamed and released as Wham! in China: Foreign Skies.
+However, both Napier-Bell and Michael were unimpressed with Anderson's cuts; the former derided the first version as "achingly boring," while Michael interpreted a second revision as "scornful" of Wham!.
+Both parties additionally perceived the film as being more about China than Wham!: only four songs are featured in the film, and only one of these four is a full performance, with the remaining footage centering predominantly on the Deng Xiaoping administration's reform and opening up policies and their effects on Chinese society.
+Consequently, Anderson was dismissed in October 1985 by Wham!'s management, the editing team quit, and the film was entirely re-edited, renamed and released as Wham! in China: Foreign Skies.

 The original edit of If You Were There has never been screened to the public as public screening of this version was blocked by Michael and his estate.
+According to a 2006 interview with The Independent, Andy Stephens, manager for Michael, said that Anderson's version was simply not good enough to be shown in public: "It's a dreadful film ...
+It's 20 years old and it's rubbish.
+Why on earth should we allow it to be shown?".
+However, after viewing it in 2008, critic and journalist John Harris described it as "a rich, poetic, panoramic portrait of China's strangeness to the eyes of outsiders".
 The film's original cut was finally screened publicly for the first time at the BFI Southbank twice, on 25 May and 31 May 2024, with the co-operation of George Michael Entertainment and Andrew Ridgeley.